zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 1. Do we need to move away from passtickets as the method of authentication to the API Mediation Layer?

    No, we will continue to support passtickets.
-However, we no longer recommend passtickets because configuration can be inefficient.
-For every service that uses them, a user must configure a passticket.
+However, passtickets will be deprecated in Zowe V3 and are no longer recommend because configuration can be inefficient.
+For every service that uses them, a user must configure a passticket, for example.

 2. With the introduction of the new cloud gateway, how is the configuration going to change?